AlenToma/EntityWorker.Core/README.md

 ## Update in >= 1.2.5
 DbEntity is Removed now, you dont have to inherit from it anymore. this is so you could use the objects in other project without refering to EntityWorker.Core.

 Make also sure to read about GlobalConfiguration

+SqlQueryable inherit now from IOrderedQueryable so we could cast it IQueryable<T> later on.

 ## .NET FRAMEWORK SUPPORT
 1- .NETCoreApp 2.0